muhammedsamal/LeetCode-Top-Interview-150/Array\String/12 Integer to Roman/README.md

 - `X` can be placed before `L` (50) and `C` (100) to make 40 and 90.
 - `C` can be placed before `D` (500) and `M` (1000) to make 400 and 900.

-Given a roman numeral, convert it to an integer.
+Given an integer, convert it to a roman numeral.

 Example 1:
 ```
-Input: s = "III"
+Input: num = 3
-Output: 3
+Output: "III"
-Explanation: III = 3.
+Explanation: 3 is represented as 3 ones.
 ```
 Example 2:
 ```
-Input: s = "LVIII"
+Input: num = 58
-Output: 58
+Output: "LVIII"
-Explanation: L = 50, V= 5, III = 3.
+Explanation: L = 50, V = 5, III = 3.
 ```
 Example 3:
 ```
-Input: s = "MCMXCIV"
+Input: num = 1994
-Output: 1994
+Output: "MCMXCIV"
 Explanation: M = 1000, CM = 900, XC = 90 and IV = 4.
 ```

 > Understand the problem

-1. conversion needs mapping so we need a hashmap to store the mapping values
+1. conversion needs mapping
+1. use a 2D list to store the symbols and values

 > Drawings

 <!-- <img src="" alt="img"/> -->

 > to code
-- create a hashmap of symbols and values
+- create a 2D list of symbols and values
-- iterate through the string backwards
+- loop through the list in reverse
-- calculate the sum using the values from the hashmap, and diff between `curr` and `next` element.
+- check if the `num % val > 0` if so, add the symbol to res with its count